kyleidea1/kyleidea1/README.md

 ## 💼 Experience
 - **Kakao Tech Campus** - Software Development Bootcamp
-  March 2024 – Present
+  March 2024 – December 2024
-  Kakao Tech Campus - Software Development BootcampMarch 2024 – December 2024Completed a Kakao Map clone project and led the Android development for 'ChallengeOnAir,' focusing on cloud integration with AWS and backend communication.
+  Completed Android Course and led the development for 'ChallengeOnAir', which is real-time challenge Android Application focusing on cloud integration with AWS and backend communication.

 - **LAYR Corporation** - Digital Health Care Startup
   August 2023 – March 2024
   Developed an Android app using Android Studio and Jetpack Compose.
+Contributed to the development of an electromyography (EMG) measurement service designed for use during workouts.
 Collaborated using Git, Figma, and Notion, and contributed to the project’s release.

 - **Samsung Heavy Industries** - Field Training
   July 2023 – August 2023
   Designed a remote-control application for a welding robot and gained valuable corporate experience.

 ## 🔍 Projects
 - **Challenge On Air**